Ramesh Bollapragada was born in India. Having lived in Hyderabad, India for 21 years, he moved to the Unites States in the 90's.

 Prior to joining SF State, Ramesh was a Research Scientist at Bell Laboratories, Lucent Technologies in Holmdel, NJ for six years, working in the areas of inventory and supply chain management, telecommunications network planning.

 He has worked for six months in the Manufacturing Research Center at IBM T.J.
 Watson Research Center, Yorktown Heights, NY as a summer intern in 1994.
-He also has two years experience in process automation and control in India.
+He also has two years of experience in process automation and control in India.

 Ramesh has a B.Tech. and M.S. in electrical and electronics engineering from India and a M.S. and Ph.D. in management of manufacturing and automation from the School of Business, Carnegie Mellon University, Pittsburgh, PA, USA.